 The Department of French and Francophone Studies provides a supportive environment in which twelve full-time faculty members are dedicated to the intellectual and professional development of our twenty-one graduate students, who are invited to participate in all aspects of departmental and university life.
 This overview provides a starting point for learning more about our program.
 We believe that you will find graduate study at Penn State an exciting, rewarding experience.

 GRE scores are optional for application to the FFS Graduate Program.

 Because our program is selective, we are able provide all our full-time students with financial support and full tuition grants.

 Our students are well-trained in foreign language teaching methodologies and in teaching with technology.
 They also gain invaluable teaching experience in content and general education courses, giving them a tremendous advantage on the job market.

-We have two year-long graduate exchange programs with the Université de Strasbourg and the Université Lumière – Lyon II.
+We have a year-long graduate exchange program with the Université de Strasbourg.

 Numerous departmental, college, and university grants are available to support conference travel and dissertation research on a competitive basis.
 The College of the Liberal Arts Graduate Studies Office, the Institute for the Arts and Humanities, the Center for Global Studies, and the Africana Research Center are among the units that provide such support.
 In addition, we encourage our students to apply for external grants and provide assistance with their applications .Every student is eligible for a minimum of one semester off from teaching while writing the dissertation.